MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 Every user has a public signing key, which is long and nearly random.
 Hash of this key in an encoded form (for example, [bech32][1]-encoded) may be used as a *surrogate name* (`0c5xw7kv`).
-In practice, it will be enough to use first 8 characters of the encoded key - it will give about 1 trillion of variants and probability of collision will be low enough.
+In practice, it will be enough to display first 8 characters of the encoded key to the user - it will give about 1 trillion variants and probability of collision will be low enough.
+Internally though the whole hash should be used.
-Even if a collision occurs, it will be easily resolvable by adding another character or two.

 We don't need to keep a central storage for surrogate names.
 The algoritm of publishing and usage of such names is as follows: